Due Process

 The Office for Dispute Resolution (ODR) is a federally-funded project under IDEA and provides facilitations, mediations and due process hearings for all students with disabilities.
 All facilitations, mediations, and due process hearings related solely to Chapter 15/Section 504 and all associated costs are the responsibility of the respective LEA.
 If a due process hearing involves a combination of IDEA and Chapter 15/Section 504 issues, the respective LEA would be responsible for paying for their copy of the transcript.

 INSTRUCTIONS: When filling out the PDF version of the form to submit via e-mail, save a copy to your computer and attach it as an e-mail attachment in your e-mail client.
 Examples of an e-mail client include Microsoft Outlook and web based e-mail such as Gmail and Hotmail.
-The request should be sent to opens in a new windowODR@odr-pa.orgcreate new email
+The request should be sent to ODR@odr-pa.org

 A request for a due process hearing must be made in writing to both ODR and the school.
-The following form can be used.
+The following form can be used for both early intervention and school age children.

 Due Process Complaint Notice (PDF)